 Leadership visibility is strong in the way senior roles are presented.
 Mr D Scott is named as Head of Academy on the school’s leadership pages and directly addresses families and students as the school’s current leader, with a stated focus on belonging, pride, and community links.

 At GCSE level, performance sits below England average on several key indicators.
-The school’s Attainment 8 score is 40.4, and Progress 8 is -0.75, which indicates that, on average, students made less progress than similar students nationally from their starting points.
-EBacc outcomes are an area to watch, with 10.8% achieving grade 5 or above across the EBacc suite, and an EBacc average point score of 3.52 compared with the England average of 4.08.
+In the 2024-25 / 2025 GCSE dataset, the school’s Attainment 8 score is 43.3, and Progress 8 is -0.75, which indicates that, on average, students made less progress than similar students nationally from their starting points.
+EBacc outcomes are an area to watch, with 5.9% achieving grade 5 or above across the EBacc suite, and an EBacc average point score of 3.6.

 Rankings provide additional context.
-Ranked 2816th in England and 14th in Stoke-on-Trent for GCSE outcomes (FindMySchool ranking, based on official data), this places the school below England average overall, within the bottom 40% of schools in England for this measure (60th to 100th percentile).
+Ranked 3,096th out of 3,895 schools in England for GCSE academic outcomes and 14th in Stoke-on-Trent on the local GCSE ranking (FindMySchool ranking, based on official data), this places the school below England average overall, within the bottom 40% of schools in England for this measure (60th to 100th percentile).

 Sixth form outcomes show a similar profile.
-A-level grades include 3.6% at A*, 10.8% at A, and 40.5% at A*-B. Compared with the England average of 47.2% at A*-B, this indicates outcomes below England average for top grades.
+In the 2025 A-level dataset, grades include 0% at A*, 10% at A, and 40% at A*-B. This indicates outcomes below England average for top grades.

-Ranked 1699th in England and 7th in Stoke-on-Trent for A-level outcomes (FindMySchool ranking, based on official data), the sixth form also sits below England average overall, within the bottom 40% of providers in England for this measure (60th to 100th percentile).
+Ranked 1,842nd out of 2,549 providers in England for A-level academic outcomes and 6th in Stoke-on-Trent on the local sixth-form ranking (FindMySchool ranking, based on official data), the sixth form also sits below England average overall, within the bottom 40% of providers in England for this measure (60th to 100th percentile).

 For parents, the practical implication is that the school is best evaluated on fit, support, and pathways, rather than as a results led destination.
 Families comparing options locally can use the FindMySchool Local Hub page to view these outcomes side by side using the Comparison Tool.